thenumbernine/modules-lua/README.md

 ```

-Ok for inlined code and multiline/macro code I added in this option too:
+For inlined comments/code and multiline/macro code I added in this option too:
 ```
 {{{{ MODULE_DEPENDS: <dep1> <dep2> ... }}}}
 ```

+For the truly lazy, you can just set `modules.ambitious = true` and it will just add any module dependencies from any symbols it finds that match previously-defined module names.

 From there, code is requested and generated using the following API: